 Find this video and more on my gardening products YouTube playlist.

 Thank you Worx Power Tools for sponsoring this post and providing the Worx SwitchDriver for me to review.
-All images and text on this page are my opinion.
+All images and text on this page are my opinions.

 Photos From The Project

-Stay tune to see the veggies grow in this fenced in area.
-I’ll be sharing the trial roses over the weekend so be sure to follow my site by signing up for my newsletter at : Creative Living with Bren Haas Newsletter.
+Stay tuned to see the veggies grow in this fenced-in area.
+I’ll be sharing the trial roses over the weekend so be sure to follow my site by signing up for my newsletter at: Creative Living with Bren Haas Newsletter.

 Below are a few photos that I shared on social media of the picket fence in use.
 As you can see the fence is very helpful at keeping critters out while adding interest to the growing space.